sitechtimes/club-attendance-backend-v2/readme.md

 }
 ```

-The last part saves the changes to sheet
+The last part saves the changes to sheet.

 ```ts
 await sheet.saveUpdatedCells();